 For many years we did not know what saltpeter is composed off.
 We knew what one could do with it.
 It is a salt that is used for explosives, meat curing, to fertilize crops, cool beverages and by the late 1800’s, even as a treatment for blood pressure.
 In many regards, saltpeter was the subject of an arms race between nations in the middle ages as they jostled for superiority in matters pertaining to ammunition and agriculture.
 Saltpeter was the key ingredient in both these.

-By far the largest natural deposits were found in India (potassium nitrate) and the East Indian Companies of England and Holland were in large created to facilitate its acquisition and transport.
-Later, massive deposits of sodium nitrite were discovered in the Atacama Desert of Chili and Peru and became known as Chilean Saltpeter.
+By far the largest natural deposits were found in India (potassium nitrate) and the East Indian Companies of England and Holland plaid pivotal roles in facilitating its acquisition and transport.
+Later, massive deposits of sodium nitrite were discovered in the Atacama Desert of Chile and Peru and became known as Chilean Saltpeter.
 The power of saltpeter to cure and preserve meat may have been used in this region from as early as 7000 BCE.
 (THE CHINCHORRO MUMMIES OF ATACAMA DESERT)

 In China, in particular, a very strong tradition of meat curing developed which pre-dates the development in Europe.
 Its use in meat curing only became popular in Europe in the 1700’s and by 1750, its use was probably universal in European curing mixes.
 Despite the fact that its composition and uses were well understood in China, in Europe, people could not tell if saltpeter occurred naturally or was it something that had to be nourished or cultivated by humans.
 Both occurred.
 It was found naturally and the technology of producing it became common knowledge among farmers in Germany.
-Generally, when the ancients managed to get hold of it, they wondered how to take the impurities out of the salt which gave inconsistent results in curing meat, fertilising fields and in the quality of gunpowder produced from it.
+Generally, when ancients Europeans managed to get hold of it, they wondered how to take the impurities out of the salt which gave inconsistent results in curing meat, fertilising fields and in the quality of gunpowder produced from it.

 People were baffled by its power.
-Almost every great civilization used it in one way or the other.
+Its application was universal.
 Romans used it to cure meat as early as 160 BCE.
 The Chinese and Italians used it to make gunpowder.
 There is a record of gunpowder being used in India as early as 1300 BCE, probably introduced by the Monguls.
 It was used since ancient times as medicine and as fertilizer.
 (Cressy, David, 2013: 12) Saltpeter was used in ancient Asia and in Europe from the 1500’s to cool beverages and to ice foods.
 (Reasbeck, M: 4) The first reported references to the characteristic flavor of cured meat produced by the addition of saltpeter during meat preservation and curing were made as early as 1835.
 (Drs.
 Keeton, et al; 2009) Some speculated that it contained the Spiritus Mundi, the ‘nitrous universal spirit’ that could unlock the nature of the universe!
 (Cressy, David, 2013: 12)

 Peter Whitehorney, the Elizabethan theorist who wrote in 1500’s, said about saltpeter, “I cannot tell how to be resolved, to say what thing properly it is except it seemeth it hath the sovereignty and quality of every element”.
 Paracelsus, the founder of toxicology who lived in the late 1400’s and early 1500’s said that “saltpeter is a mythical as well as chemical substance with occult, as well as material connections.”
 The people of his day saw “a vital generative principle in saltpetre, ‘a notable mystery the which, albeit it be taken from the earth, yet it may lift up our eyes to heaven’” (Cressy, David, 2013: 12)